Cancer Imaging Network of Texas

 The goals of the Cancer Imaging Network of Texas (CIN-TX) are to provide state-wide coordination of infrastructure and resources utilization, and to coordinate efforts to develop, clinically translate and facilitate the commercialization of novel imaging agents, methods and instrumentation for different imaging modalities for the diagnosis, staging and monitoring of anti-cancer therapies.

 CIN-TX will develop the foundation for the Texas-wide Imaging Informatics Network.
-This network will support research and clinical trials in imaging as well as the Clinical Trials Network of Texas (CTN-TX, PI: Roy Herbst, M.D., MD Anderson Cancer Center).
-It also will integrate with the Texas Cancer Research Informatics Consortium (PI: Elmer Bernstam, M.D., University of Texas School of Health Information Sciences, Houston), the Drug Discovery Network (PI: Peter Davies, M.D., Ph.D., University of Texas Health Science Center - Houston), Computational Biology Training (PI: Montgomery Pettit, Ph.D., University of Houston) and several other emerging cancer research and prevention network initiatives.
+This network will support research and clinical trials in imaging as well as the Clinical Trials Network of Texas (CTN-TX).
+It also will integrate with the Texas Cancer Research Informatics Consortium (PI: Elmer Bernstam, M.D, University of Texas School of Health Information Sciences, Houston), the Drug Discovery Network (PI: Peter Davies, M.D., Ph.D, University of Texas Health Science Center - Houston), Computational Biology Training (PI: Montgomery Pettit, Ph.D., University of Houston) and several other emerging cancer research and prevention network initiatives.

 Center of Excellence in PET/CT(MR) Imaging of Cancer